Texas Sea Grant – Community Engaged Internship (TXSG-CEI)

 1. CV – (2-page limit) detailed education and work experience;

-2. Goal Statement – (1-page-limit) emphasize your interest, self-identify your fit with the internship, if applicable, as being underrepresented or underserved, and how opportunity will further your career goals; and
+2. Goal Statement – (1-page-limit) emphasize your interest and how the internship opportunity will further your career goals; optional: state which location and project to which you have a specific interest; and

 More Info